Mardi Gras Scenes from Home

 Bananas, melted butter and brown sugar dance the dance of caramelization awaiting generous pours of banana liqueur and dark rum.

-The grand finale of flame and circumstance showcases the art of tableside exhibition, the lagniappe of New Orleans tradition.
+Not to be overlooked is the grand finale of flame and circumstance which showcases of the art of tableside exhibition- the lagniappe of New Orleans tradition.

 Mardi-Gras-bananas-foster